-We accept complaints from cadets and CFAVs about how they have been treated by the VCC and from parents or carers of cadets with concerns about how their child has been treated by members of the organisation.
+We accept complaints from cadets (via their parents or guardians) and CFAVs about how they have been treated by the VCC and from parents or guardians of cadets with concerns about how their child has been treated by the VCC.
 We also look at complaints from members of the public about the conduct of cadets and CFAVs while they are taking part in cadet activities.
 Most minor complaints arise from a misunderstanding and can be dealt with directly by the VCC; however if the complaint is about behaviour that may be of a criminal nature or about a matter where a young person might be at risk it will be immediately referred to the appropriate authorities.
 Where the allegation is about a matter where a young person might be at risk but not about conduct which may be of a criminal nature a report will be made to Social Services and their advice requested.
-The safety and wellbeing of our cadets is our primary concern.
+The safety and well-being of our cadets is always our primary concern.

 For issues with website content or account information please contact our Webmaster.